 Beginning in June 2007 through September 2009, MSHA conducted seven cycles of PPOV evaluations, on an average of every 6 to 9 months.
 In each cycle, eight to 20 of all mines met the criteria for issuance of a PPOV.
 During that period, MSHA sent 68 PPOV letters to 62 mine operators (six mine operators received more than one notification).
 After receiving the PPOV, 94 percent of the mines that remained in operation to the next evaluation reduced the rate of S&S citations and orders by at least 30 percent, and 77 percent of the mines reduced the rate of S&S citations and orders to levels at or below the national average for similar mines.
 These improvements declined over time at some mines.
 Compliance at 21 percent (13/62 = 0.21) of the 62 mines that received PPOV letters deteriorated enough over approximately a 24-month period to warrant a second PPOV letter (MSHA Assessment data).
 Six of these mines were actually sent a second PPOV letter, while the other seven (of the 13) could have received a second letter but did not, generally due to mitigating circumstances.
 MSHA believes that the final rule will result in more sustained improvements in mines that may have conditions that approach the POV criteria.

 Commenters stated that MSHA already possesses the graduated enforcement tools necessary to shut down all or any part of unsafe operations through the use of unwarrantable failure to comply, imminent danger, and other elevated enforcement actions.
 Commenters also stated that MSHA fell short by not requiring mines receiving a PPOV to make fundamental safety process changes as part of their corrective actions.
-Commenters recognized that long-term continuous safety improvement requires fundamental changes in an organization's culture, performance processes, and safety leadership.
+Commenters recognized that long-term continuous safety improvement requires fundamental changes in an organization's culture, Start Printed Page 5059performance processes, and safety leadership.

 Some commenters stated that elimination of PPOV places a greater burden on small, remote mine operators that do not have computers or internet access.
 These operators will likely be unable to access the MSHA on-line databases on a timely basis to track their compliance performance.
 One commenter stated that MSHA should continue to provide written notification to mines in danger of establishing a pattern of violations unless a company requests that it not be sent.